-The colonial decor of the RV Ganges is the perfect cruise ship to experience the colonial heritage of India.
+The colonial decor of the RV Ganges Voyager is the perfect cruise ship to experience the colonial heritage of India.
 On the banks of the lower Ganges, the French, Dutch, Danish, Portuguese and English made settlements to trade, preach and farm while local rulers, Saints, agriculturalists, muscians and writers created new ways of living as they encountered European commerce, tastes and power.
-Learn, observe, relax and enjoy on this remarkable tour while staying in luxury and enjoying care and hospitality of the Ganges Voyager and its crew.
+Learn, observe, relax and enjoy on this remarkable tour while staying in luxury and enjoying care and hospitality of the RV Ganges Voyager and its crew.

 See temples, mosques, villages, markets, crafts and local festivals!
 Enjoy birdwatching and Gangetic dolphins sightseein & cultural programs, on board lectures adn cooking demonstrations and much more.

 On arrival at Kolkata airport you will be met and transferred to your hotel before boarding the RV ganges Voyager.

 After breakfast you will be collected from your hotel to board the RV Ganges Voyager.

 In the afternoon visit the Mother Teresa’s home memorial and the Missionaries of Charity orphanage she founded.
 Enjoy a cultural performance in the evening.

 Drive on an early morning city tour of Kolkata featuring a panoramic view of the well preserved British colonial buildings.
 Visit Victoria Memorial Museum.